SkippyTheLost/Particle/README.md

 # Particle
 A mess of Particle-based scripts

-All scripts designed for use with the Particle Web IDE (https://build.particle.io) unless otherwise specified
+All scripts designed for use with the Particle Web IDE (https://build.particle.io) unless otherwise specified.

 **License TL;DR**

-*This currently is not perfectly reflected in LICENSE, but these are how the copyright should be interpereted*
+*Note: Nothing written here is binding, refer to the actual license file.*

 * How to use these files for **personal projects**
   * You can edit like there's no tommorrow
   * Please link back to this repository
-  * That's it, have fun
+  * That's basically it, have fun

 * How to use these files for **educational projects**
   * Agian, go nuts with the editing